jezzsantos/queryany/samples/ri/README.md

  1. Define a function that can restore the internal state of the entity from a set of properties (See: [Rehydrate](https://github.com/jezzsantos/queryany/blob/master/samples/ri/CarsDomain/Entities/EntityBase.cs)).
  1. Define an entity factory function that can be called to construct a new instance of the entity (See: [EntityFactory](https://github.com/jezzsantos/queryany/blob/master/samples/ri/Storage.Interfaces/IStorage.cs#L13)).

- With this policy in effect, domain entities can maintain their full OO behaviors whilst participating in persistence schemes, like the one implemented in this RI.
+ With this entity policy in effect, domain entities can maintain their full OO behaviors and encapsulation whilst participating in persistence schemes, like the one implemented in this RI.
+Which is typically very hard to design for most developers.

+ > Note: Again, this is one strategy, there are many.

-# Local Development and Testing
+# Local Development and Manual Testing

 1. First: [Getting Started](https://github.com/jezzsantos/queryany/wiki/Getting-Started) for details on what you need installed on your machine.
-2. Start the `CarsApi` project locally.
+1. Start the `CarsApi` project locally with F5.
 (A browser should open to API documentation site).
-3. You will need to start the Azure CosmosDB emulator on your machine (from Start Menu), and ensure that you have created a new cosmos database called: "Production".
+1. You will need to start the Azure CosmosDB emulator on your machine (from the Start Menu), and ensure that you have manually created a new cosmos database called: "Production".

-### Test the API

-To test everything is working:
+To manually test everything is working, or debug the code:

 1. Navigate to: [GET https://localhost:5001/cars/available](https://localhost:5001/cars/available) (you should get an empty array of cars in response)
-2. Create a new car by calling (using a tool like PostMan): `POST /cars` with a JSON body like this: `{"Year": 2020,"Make": "Honda","Model": "Civic"}`
+1. Using a tool ike PostMan or other REST client, create a new car by calling: `POST /cars` with a JSON body like this: `{"Year": 2020,"Make": "Honda","Model": "Civic"}`

+# Automated Testing

+1. First: [Getting Started](https://github.com/jezzsantos/queryany/wiki/Getting-Started) for details on what you need installed on your machine.
+1. Build the solution.
+1. Run all tests in the solution.

+> Note: if the integration tests for one of the repositories fail, its likely due to the fact that you dont have that technology installed on your local machine, or that you are not running your IDE as Administrator, and therefore cant start/stop those local services.
+Refer to step 1 above.